cynick/hoffmanavenuesoftware/posts/mspiff.md

 meaning that a superfan has to make some choices.

-The interesting twist is that most films usually have at least two screenings, and this leads to enormous number of ways to consume the festival.
+The interesting twist is that most films usually have at least two screenings, and this leads to an enormous number of ways to consume the festival.
 To obtain the number of possible ways to see each film, we multiply the numbers of screenings per film together.<br>
 For example, in 2017 there are roughly 200 films and more than 400